40th Airlift Squadron: Buna

-In the Buna campaign, the 40th ferried food, ammunition, equipment, and reinforcements to Allied troops, and evacuated the wounded to hospitals on its return flights.
-As the battle of Buna neared its end, the fight for Wau was just beginning.
+In the Buna campaign, the 40th ferried food, ammunition, equipment, and reinforcements to Allied troops and evacuated the wounded to hospitals on its return flights.
+Nearing the end of the battle of Buna, the fight for Wau began.

 Wau

 In Wau, Papua New Guinea, the squadron provided support for the Australian commandos of Kanga Force who were engaging the Japanese in battle.
-The squadron pilots became accustomed to landing on the 3,000-foot dirt strip at Wau, which had a 12% grade heading directly at Mount Kaindi.
+The squadron pilots became accustomed to landing on the 3,000-foot dirt strip at Wau, which sloped upward at a 12% grade toward Mount Kaindi.
 They transported reinforcements, ammunition, artillery pieces, food, and other supplies.
 The 40th squadron experienced its first combat casualties when a crew crashed while attempting to land on 18 January.

 On 29 January, the Japanese launched a full-scale assault on the airstrip and managed to reach one end of the runway, which they subjected to constant mortar fire.
 At times, planes circled the area while the Australians fought the Japanese back far enough into the jungle to allow the aircraft to land.
 Many of the reinforcements flown into the strip had to jump from the planes straight into battle.
 However, by the end of 30 January, most of the Japanese attacks had been repulsed, and the airstrip remained under Allied control for the rest of the war.
-As a result of its efforts at Wau.

 Consolidation

 The 40th subsequently established and operated air routes across Australia, New Guinea, and the Solomon Islands.
-It airlifted troops, reinforcements, supplies, and equipment into combat, and evacuated the wounded.
-It dropped paratroopers in airborne assault operations, airdropped equipment, and supplies.
-Secondary missions included carrying captured Japanese troops to rear areas, transporting commanders to and from combat areas, and conducting training with airborne troops.
+It airlifted troops, reinforcements, supplies, and equipment into combat and evacuated the wounded.
+It dropped paratroopers in airborne assault operations and airdropped equipment and supplies.
+Secondary missions included carrying captured Japanese troops to the rear, transporting commanders to and from combat areas, and conducting training with airborne troops.

 Assault on Lae

 The 40th's next major battle occurred on 5 September, when Allied Forces assaulted the island of Lae.
 The squadron joined the rest of the 317th Troop Carrier Group in an air assault on the Nadzab plain.
-General Kenney, Fifth Air Force commander, later said, "I truly don’t believe that another air force in the world today could have put this over as perfectly as the Fifth Air Force did.
-302 airplanes in all, taking off from eight different fields in the Moresby and Dobodura areas, made a rendezvous right on the nose over Marilinan, flying through clouds, passes in the mountains, and over the top.
-Not a single squadron did any circling or stalling around, but all slid into place like clockwork and proceeded on the final flight down the Watut Valley, turned to the right down the Markham River and went directly to the target."
+General Kenney, Fifth Air Force commander, later said, "I truly don't believe that another air force in the world today could have put this over as perfectly as the Fifth Air Force did.
+302 airplanes in all, taking off from eight different fields in the Moresby and Dabo dura areas, made rendezvous right on the nose over Marilina, flying through clouds, passes in the mountains, and over the top.
+Not a single squadron did any circling or stalling around, but all slid into place like clockwork and proceeded on the final flight down the Watut Valley, turned to the right down the Markham River, and went directly to the target."